lyleresnick/lyleresnick.github.io/_drafts/Solving a Complex UITableView Using VIPER.md

 In the Clean Architecture, dependencies can only be explicit in one direction - towards the centre.
 This is shown in the diagram by the dependency arrow pointing inward.
 A class in a layer closer to the center cannot know the name of a class in a layer closer to the outside.
 All dependencies going in a direction away from the centre must be implemented as a dependency inversion, which means a protocol must be used.

+The diagram on the right shows the implementation of a dependency inversion where the Presenter implements the Use Case Output, which is produced by the Use Case.

 Another requirement of the Clean Architecture is that data must be copied from layer to layer.
 This means that we can't pass the same data or data structure from one layer to the next: we can only pass copies.
-In swift we can simply pass values or structs of values and they will be copied for us.
+In Swift we can simply pass values or structs of values and they will be copied automatically.
 This prevents changes of implementation in one layer accidentally affecting other layers.
-Just as important: when data is copied between the UseCases and the Presenters, it is converted between internal and external formats
+When data is copied between the UseCases and the Presenters, it is converted between internal and external formats

 In VIPER,

-- the ViewController(**V**) implements the user interface.
+- the ViewController(**V**) implements the User Interface.
-- the Presenter(**P**) implements the presentation conversion layer
+- the Presenter(**P**) implements 2 parts of the interface adapter layer: data conversion and selection of Use Case or Router
-- the Interactor(**I**), a.k.a the UseCase, implements the application business rules
+- the Interactor(**I**), a.k.a the Use Case, implements the application business rules
 - the Entities(**E**) are provided by an EntityGateway via Gateway Methods
 - the Router(**R**) changes ViewControllers